 F.cross_entropy(), implicitly performs the

-on its input, so we'll just return the result of the last linear transformation.
+input, so we'll just return the result of the last linear transformation.

 The implication of this is that our network will be trained using the softmax operation but will not need to compute the additional operation when the network is used for inference after the training process is complete.

 Great!
 We did it.
 This is how we implement a neural network forward method in PyTorch.